 Webinar 5: Strategies for Integrating Climate Science into the Elementary Classroom

-This webinar provides strategies for elementary teachers to integrate climate science into their classroom.
-Teachers will explore how to breakdown this complex and controversial topic, teach it across disciplines, make it culturally relevant, use it to inspire curiosity, and motivate students to develop climate change solutions.
+This webinar provides strategies for elementary teachers to integrate climate science into their classrooms.
+Teachers will explore how to break down this complex and controversial topic, teach it across disciplines, make it culturally relevant, use it to inspire curiosity, and motivate students to develop climate change solutions.

 Webinar 6: The UC Berkeley Understanding Global Change Project and CLEAN